RESPECT AND CONSIDERATION IN NATION BUILDING

 Nation Building generally refers to the construction or structuring of a national identity, which aims at unifying a people so that it remains politically stable and economically viable.
 The question now arises, how can we create a unified nation that accommodates diversity?
 How can we foster social homogeneity and still encourage individuality?

 When we look at the characteristics of good governance with special emphasis on Participation, Rule of Law, Consensus Orientation and Equity, the prime ingredients are RESPECT and CONSIDERATION.
 Consideration is the thought process of taking everything into account.
 Consideration is what propels a person to question how his actions will affect another.
+For example, if I choose to divert the funds earmarked for the construction of roads to something that benefits me and decide to patch the roads instead, I’ll be putting people’s lives at risk because those roads will become death traps.
 In the same vein, government policies are instituted based on how they will affect the governed.
 Any policy that will affect a people adversely becomes a catalyst for anarchy and civil unrest.

 The South African Political Initiative, Batho Pele, which was first introduced by the Mandela Administration on October 1, 1997, has eight principles for improving government services.
 Batho Pele is a Sesotho word that means ‘PEOPLE FIRST.’
 This initiative ensures that all public servants put people first and adhere to a framework that is summarized in the slogan: ‘WE BELONG, WE CARE, WE SERVE.’One of the eight principles of Batho Pele is COURTESY, which reminds public servants that they are employed to help the people and to give them access to the services that are their rights.
 This means public servants are expected to be courteous and helpful.